Rogue cops still licensed to carry a badge despite government reforms

 and Andrew Fraieli, The Sentinel in Aurora

 A Denver Police officer bragged to coworkers that he shot a carjacking suspect once in the head to kill him, then at least 16 times more to see his “face fall apart.”
-They told investigators that he spent months trumpeting his second on-duty killing and saying he was eager for a third.
+They told investigators that he spent months trumpeting how much he enjoyed his second on-duty killing, and how eager he was for a third.

 He isn’t the only officer who is still certified despite a pattern of alarming misconduct.

 “We had some terrible police in our community who’ve lost their jobs, but …are still able to find jobs elsewhere,” says Rio Blanco County Sheriff Anthony Mazzola, a member of the POST board.
 “If we’re going to make law enforcement more professional, and if we’re going to make the state of Colorado more safe, we need to hold these people accountable.

 “We have to be able to police our police.”

 An investigation by the Colorado News Collaborative (COLab), The Sentinel in Aurora and Rocky Mountain Public Media revealed a host of loopholes, mistakes and regulatory blind spots that have kept officers with documented records of abusive conduct in good standing with POST.